krzysztofrutana/Przypominajka/README.md

 <!--Plan for the future -->
 ## Plan for the future
-* For now only testing.
-In future maybe confirmation of doing something in current day, if not move event on other date.
-* Add move event options.
+* For now only testing and refactor code, add comments etc.

 <!-- GETTING STARTED -->
 ## Getting Started